|Nutrition Facts (per serving)|

-- Prepare an 8x8-inch baking pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
+Prepare an 8 x 8-inch baking pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.

 Combine the milk, sugars, salt, and corn syrup in a medium saucepan over medium-high heat.
 Stir until the sugars are dissolved.

-- Remove the pan from the heat and stir in the butter.
+Remove the pan from the heat and stir in the butter.
 Allow it to cool to room temperature.

-- Once the candy is cool, stir in the vanilla and beat until the mixture lightens in color and is creamy.
-This is best accomplished with an electric mixer, but you can use a wooden spoon if necessary.)
+Once the candy is cool, stir in the vanilla and beat until the mixture lightens in color and is creamy.
+(This is best accomplished with an electric mixer, but you can use a wooden spoon if necessary.)